himorishige/noren/packages/noren-core/README.md

 const registry = new Registry({
   defaultAction: 'mask',
   enableConfidenceScoring: true, // New in v0.4.0+
+  enableJsonDetection: true,      // New in v0.5.0+ for structured data
   environment: 'production',       // Smart defaults for production
   rules: {
     email: { action: 'mask' },